- Cancer Information

 - Check if you’re eligible for the Mobility Allowance

-The eligibility rules are different for each scheme.
+The eligibility rules are different for each state and territory.
 In general, you must be a permanent resident of the relevant state or territory, and you must need to travel a significant distance to the closest available specialist treatment.

-Most patient transport assistance schemes are not means tested.
-The schemes are usually subsidy schemes – they pay a portion of your travel and accommodation costs, but you will often still need to pay the rest.
+Most patient transport assistance schemes are subsidy schemes – they pay a part of your travel and accommodation costs, but you need to pay the rest.

-If you receive certain Centrelink payments, you will automatically receive a Pensioner Concession Card.
+If you receive certain payments from the Department of Human Services (Centrelink), you will automatically receive a Pensioner Concession Card.
 This may mean you can get:

-- reduced fares or free travel on public transport
+- lower fares or free travel on public transport

 Carry your card with you and ask for the concession fare when you use public transport.
 When renewing your car registration, claim the concession rate if you are eligible – this may be checked electronically.